Can Schwarzenegger's 2006 Comeback Survive?

 As NPR's Ina Jaffe reports, he went from being dismissed and despised to getting reelected by a landslide.

-Governor ARNOLD SCHWARZENEGGER (Republican, California): I didn't hear the majority of Californians when they were telling me they didn't like the special election.
+ARNOLD SCHWARZENEGGER: I didn't hear the majority of Californians when they were telling me they didn't like the special election.
 I barreled ahead anyway when I should have listened.
 So to my fellow Californians I say, message received.

 JAFFE: When it comes to apologies, Schwarzenegger has one big thing going for him.